New BP Compensation Opportunities for Businesses Large and Small.

 The closer you move to the coast, the less stringent the financial causation test becomes.
 In Zone C (anywhere from 1 mile to approximately 20 miles inland), 2010 revenue for any three month period between May and December must only be down 8.5% as compared to previous benchmark periods, and up only 5% during the same months in 2011.
 Finally, in Zone A, largely comprised of barrier islands, there is no causation test to meet.

 The agreement is very nuanced and there are many exceptions to what is stated above.
 As such, it is important to consult with an attorney to better understand your options.

-While the initial evaluation is free, if you subsequently retain our firm, preparing and filing your claim is a complex process for which we charge a contingency fee.
-In other words, we are paid a percentage of whatever amount we can recover for you.
-If we are unsuccessful in pursuing your claim, you owe us nothing.
+While the initial evaluation is free, if you subsequently retain the firm, preparing and filing your claim is a complex process for which a contingency fee is charged.

-Additionally, we have encountered many CPA’s and para-professionals (claims “adjusters” and “consultants”) who simply do not understand the complexity of this voluminous settlement agreement.
+Additionally, there are many CPA’s and para-professionals (claims “adjusters” and “consultants”) who simply do not understand the complexity of this voluminous settlement agreement.
 A recent report issued by the Claims Administrator highlighted the significant number of claims that are being denied outright or returned for deficiencies because they were prepared by inexperienced and unqualified non-lawyer para-professionals.